JasperWallace/django-dmarc2/docs/README.rst

 **django-dmarc2 0.5.2 for Django 2 and Python 3**

+This is a fork of `django-dmarc`_ by Alan Hicks that adds compatibility with Django 2 and Python 3.

 **Managing DMARC aggregate and feedback reports**

 Designed to quickly and easily manage DMARC aggregate and feedback reports.